Stuff we came across on the Internet that may turn out to be useful:

 Bike too high?
 You can lower it by 2-4cm:

 There are various solutions to this from various vendors but all use the same principle: the connection of the rear suspension to the frame is lengthened by a certain amount.
 We absolutely reject the various Chinese solutions available on ebay that are variable in length.
 This part is under a lot off strain and any compromise in material strength or engineering will break it under load.
 The German Metisse GmbH makes the most beautiful and lightweight extensions.
-We offer a solution made from the OEM part by extending it, ugly, heavier, but equally stable – and for half the price.
-We also offer a variety of height reduction options, namely 2.
-3 and 4cm, check this page.
+We offer a solution made from the OEM part by extending it, ugly, heavier, but equally stable – and for half the price, check this page.

 Newer EFI/ABS bikes: If you have issues with losing power, surging, or maybe even stalling you may want to check the voltage of the throttle position sensor.
 After adjustment in the SC the bike appears to be running normal.
 RE seemingly is considering a recall on this issue.